BEST STARTS FOR KIDS

-When my kids we're young we had one rule in the family and that was 'cooperate.'
-And it applied to the parents equally.
+When my kids were young we had one rule in the family and that was 'cooperate.'
+And it applied equally to the adults.

-But from when our children were very young we did a lot of every day things together, so we just learned to help each other out, which usually made it easier for all of us.
+But from when our children were very young we did a lot of every day things together, so we learned to help each other out.
+Our kids learnt cooperation made it easier for all of us.

 Sometimes we did things that had some risk associated with them, for example surfing and I needed to be able to trust my children.

 Trust was built upon by increasing responsibilities and privileges, as they were earned.

 If you build your relationship with a child you have credit points to fall back on if you can't do or give them something they want.
 It's a great idea to build those credits up while your kids are young.

 For more ideas on developing positive learning opportunities visit the following links below:

 Step by Step Parenting Tips 4